 A 3/4’s sized guitar, this classical travel guitar is still a more compact size, and you’ll be in love with how much easier this is to move around.
 This is a guitar that is built for durability, and incredible quality sound.
 You’ll be pleased to get both with Hohner.

-Yes, technically 3/4 sized guitars are built for teenagers (Hohner recommends this guitar for 8-13 year olds), but the reduced size is also becoming popular for travelers.
-Sure, you might be sacrificing a bit of tone, but as a traveler that’s a small sacrifice to have a quality, compact instrument.
+Yes, technically 3/4 sized guitars are built for teenagers (Hohner recommends this guitar for 8-13 year olds), but the best 3/4 guitars are also becoming popular as traveling guitars.
+Sure, you might be sacrificing a bit of tone, but as a traveler, that’s a small sacrifice to have a quality, compact instrument.

 Bottom line – While I think this might be overkill for casual guitarist, if sound quality is of the utmost importance to you and budget isn’t much of an issue, then go with Hohner.
 It will blow you away.